DylanMoore8/DylanMoore8/README.md

   I am an ammature developer currently in school studying computer engineering.

 - 👀 I’m interested in ...
-  Full-Stack Development,
+  Backend Development,
   Python,
   JavaScript,
   C,
-  Arduino Projects,
+  C++,
-  Web Development,
+  Embedded Systems,
   Game Development

 - 🌱 I’m currently learning ...
-  HTML, CCS, and JavaScript for web development, Python Skills,
+    Applications of embedded system,
-  Applications of C for Arduino
+    How to improve my programming abilities

 - 💞️ I’m looking to collaborate on ...
   Any project I can help with, feel free to reach out!